Converting TensorFlow Slim Image Classification Model Library Models¶

 Export the inference graph.

-Convert the model using the Model Optimizer.
+Convert the model using model conversion API.

-The Example of an Inception V1 Model Conversion section below illustrates the process of converting an Inception V1 Model.
+The Example of an Inception V1 Model Conversion below illustrates the process of converting an Inception V1 Model.

 Example of an Inception V1 Model Conversion¶